My parents Journey to the West

 1979

-3 months later March 1979 my uncle sent a letter to my parents to let them know he had arrived in Hong Kong safely and secured refugee status so by June 1978 when my brother was just 9 months old it was decided that he would become one of the "Boat People" with my parents to also find refuge in Hong Kong.
+Three months later, in March 1979, my uncle sent a letter to my parents to let them know he had arrived safely in Hong Kong and had secured refugee status.
+By June 1979, when my brother was just nine months old, it was decided that my parents would also leave, taking my brother with them, and become part of the “Boat People” to seek refuge in Hong Kong.

 A woman who lost her husband is called a widow.
 A man who lost his wife is called a widower.
 A child who lost his parents is called an orphan.
 But there is no word for a parent who lost their child because there is no word to describe the pain

-They gained refugee status in Hong Kong, Dad found a job at a Chinese restaurant in Ap Liu Street and Mum secured a job at a local factory putting together children's dolls, but she was let go as she couldn't keep up to the speed of other workers, shortly after that my sister was born on 30th December 1979.
+They were granted refugee status in Hong Kong.
+My dad found work at a Chinese restaurant on Ap Liu Street, and my mum got a job at a local factory assembling children’s dolls.
+But she struggled to keep up with the pace of the work and was eventually let go.
+Shortly after, my sister was born on 30th December 1979.

 1980

-Sham Shui Po Barracks was a British Army facility built in the 1920s in the Sham Shui Po area of Kowloon, Hong Kong and opened as a refugee camp in June 1979.
-So my parents were part of the first arrivals to this camp.
+Sham Shui Po Barracks was a British Army facility built in the 1920s in the Sham Shui Po area of Kowloon, Hong Kong.
+It was later converted into a refugee camp in June 1979, so my parents were among the first arrivals there.

-Mum spent most of her time inside the camp with my sister and aunt and only ventured out to the market for groceries so she wasn't very familiar with Hong Kong.
-Although everyone was friendly there was a curfew, and it felt like a prison keeping the refugees inside gated walls.
+My mum spent most of her time inside the camp with my sister and aunt, only going out to the market for groceries, so she never became very familiar with Hong Kong.

 Dad with my big sister, Aunt with my cousin and mum with my big sister.
 Hong Kong 1980

-I remember taking mum back to Hong Kong in 2008 but she couldn't remember where they used to live.
-It was only until we went back to Hong Kong in 2012 that Dad was able to take us back to where they used to live.
+I remember taking my mum back to Hong Kong in 2008, but she could not remember where they had lived.
+It was not until we returned again in 2012 that my dad was able to take us back to where they used to live.

 Here is a photo of mum and dad standing at the old site of the Sham Shui Po refugee centre, which is now Sham Shui Po Park, Hong Kong taken on 25th April 2012